-For the past decade, Akácfa Street in Budapest's party district was known for Fogas ruin bar.
+For the past decade, Akácfa Street in Budapest's party district was only known for Fogas ruin bar.
 That has changed with the opening of the wildly popular Mazel Tov restaurant, and also Hops Beer Bar, one of the best craft beer bars in the city.
-And now here's Kaptafa, a chic all-day breakfast restaurant.
+And now here's also Kaptafa, a hip breakfast-all-day restaurant.

-Some restaurants try hard to look trendy, for others it seems so effortless.
+Some restaurants try hard to look trendy, for others it seems effortless.
 Kaptafa belongs to the latter category.
-Sure, the inside features some cliched design elements like chipped walls and Edison bulbs, but the place, which used to be a shoe repair shop (hence "kaptafa," which translates to shoe tree), feels fresh and welcoming.
+Sure, the inside features some cliched design elements like chipped walls and Edison bulbs, but the place, which used to be a shoe repair shop (hence "kaptafa," which translates to shoe tree), feels fresh.
 The relaxed-looking, millennial servers kindly chat with customers, most of whom are repeat visitors, while indie-pop is piping through the speakers.

 They serve eight types of breakfast dishes, of which the "defibrillator/CPR" sandwich (€5) was the most satisfying, whose name is alluding to its hangover-curing power.
 It's like a savory French toast stuffed with ham and oozing with melted cheese.
 Also good is the Mrs. Molnár (€5), a playful riff on the croque madame, made with a Hungarian roll named molnárka and swapping the ham for crisped-up bacon.